Hammerton railway station

 Hammerton is a railway station on the Harrogate Line, which runs between Leeds and York via Harrogate.
-The station, situated 8+3/4 mi west of York, serves the villages of Green Hammerton and Kirk Hammerton, Borough of Harrogate in North Yorkshire, England.
+The station, situated 8+3/4 mi west of York, serves the villages of Green Hammerton and Kirk Hammerton in North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

 Facilities

 Like other stations on this line, it is unstaffed so travellers must purchase their tickets on the train or in advance via a smartphone app.
 There is a waiting room available on the York-bound platform which is open from 06:45–22:30 (10:45-21:45 on Sunday).
 Both platforms also have shelters.
 The station features step-free access to both platforms via short ramps and access between platforms is via the level crossing.
-There is also cycle storage for up to 10 bicycles on the York-bound platform and a small car park to the rear of the station building with parking for 5 vehicles.
+There is also cycle storage for up to 10 bicycles on the York-bound platform and a small car park to the rear of the station building with parking for five vehicles.
 Digital information screens and a long-line P.A system provide train running information for passengers.

 The station building here is still partly in railway use, as it houses the office for the signaller who operates the manual level crossing gates and signalling equipment (the points and signals are worked from a covered ground frame on the platform).

 The service arriving from York is timed to arrive before the one from Leeds and Harrogate.
 This allows for exchange of the token for the single line block between Hammerton and Poppleton.

 Services

-As of the May 2021 timetable change, the station is served by an hourly service to Leeds and York, with additional services running at peak times.
+As of the May 2023 timetable change, the station is served by a half hourly service to Leeds and York.
 All services are operated by Northern Trains.